matthewdardet/example-blog-jekyll/posts/01-Intro.md

 Second, the utility of including an intercept in these models is somewhat dubious; for example, if the vote for the GOP candidate in a state is 0 in 2020, we might reasonable expect the vote for the GOP candidate in a state in 2024 to be 0 as well.
 Including an intercept estimated from a model that pools states together may result in dramatically different predictions than models that only estimate 2024 vote using a weigthed sum of 2020 and 2016 votes.

 For our final introductory prediction techinque will use the two lagged cycle prediction model without an intercept and estimated separately for each state.
 This model predicts `287 EV` for Harris and `251 EV` for Trump in November.

 Interestingly, this model only differs in terms of final prediction with respect to one swing state, Arizona, compared to Norpoth's model.
 My state-level model predicts a Harris victory in Arizona.
+The model predictions are visualized below using a hex grid map of all US states and DC.

 ![](../figures/PV2024_OLS_forecast.png)